Last Updated on: 21st February 2024, 09:30 pm

 Smart Shopping campaigns automatically take product data from a feed and use it to create Shopping ads designed for your customers.

 You can’t simply switch to Smart Shopping campaigns in one click.
-You need meticulous research and planning beforehand.
-Google Ads recommendations would suggest making the change without prep work.
+You need meticulous research and Google Ads planning beforehand.
+The automated recommendations would suggest making the change without the prep work.

 Google Ads Recommendations Are Powered by Machine Learning